-The present research study was conducted during the rabi season fromthe years 2015-16 to 2017-18 by DAATT Center in Anantapuramu district of Andhra Pradesh.
-Fourvillages namely Raketla, S. Timmapuram, Ganjikuntla andPeddakoukuntla were selected purposely based on highest area under Bengal gram cultivation in that villages.
-A total of 20 farmers were selectedbased on their innovativeness, progressive and activeness in adoption of latest technologies with the help of department officials, DLCC members and direct observation while during field visits and other interactive meetings.
-All 20 demonstrations were conducted for three consecutive years in the farmer fields with a main objective of assessing the suitability and performance of new Bengal gram varietyunder the farmer field condition.
-The high yielding Bengal fram gram variety NBeG - 452 was used as a demo and JG-11 Used as control.
+The present research study was conducted during the rabi season from the years 2015-16 to 2017-18 by DAATT Center in Anantapuramu district of Andhra Pradesh.
+Four villages namely Raketla, S. Timmapuram, Ganjikuntla and Pedda koukuntla were selected purposely based on highest area under Bengal gram cultivation in that villages.
+A total of 20 farmers were selected based on their innovativeness, progressive and activeness in adoption of latest technologies with the help of department officials, DLCC members and direct observation while during field visits and other interactive meetings.
+All 20 demonstrations were conducted for three consecutive years in the farmer fields with a main objective of assessing the suitability and performance of new entry variety of Bengal gram under the farmer field condition.
+The high yielding Bengal gram variety NBeG - 452 was used as a demonstration and JG-11 Used as control.